alhassy/gentle-intro-to-reflection/README.md

     𝒽𝓇𝒶 : A → Arg A
     𝒽𝓇𝒶 = arg (arg-info hidden relevant)

-    {- Variable counterparts, with a list of arguments.
+Below are the variable counterparts, for the `Term` datatype, which will be discussed shortly.

-       The “Term” datatype will be discussed shortly.
+-   Variables are De Bruijn indexed and may be applied to a list of arguments.
-    -}
+-   The index *n* refers to the argument that is *n* locations away from ‘here’.

     {- 𝓋isible 𝓇elevant 𝓋ariable -}
     𝓋𝓇𝓋 : (debruijn : ℕ) (args : List (Arg Term)) → Arg Term